getgauge/taiko/docs/using_the_recorder.md

   ...
 ```

+This API reference is also available [online](/api/reference).

 ## Running commands

 To start automating the browser you can type in Taiko's API.
 For example
-to lauching a browser instance
+to launch a browser instance

 ```
 > openBrowser()